vbuzzegoli/4M/README.md

 Reactions, if needed, are passed as arguments in the _action_ layer.

 Reactions **must contain** an argument called _next_, passed by the middleware, to allow the user to forward a given action, or several actions, to the reducer (or next middleware), whenever needed.
+They must also contain a `dispatch` argument to be able to dispatch new actions if necessary.

 - Example of simple reactions : `onSuccess`, `onError`, `onThrottle`, `onUnexpectedStatus`,..